 For example, researchers refer to bed-sharing as a baby and an adult sharing an “adult bed.”
 But an adult bed doesn’t necessarily mean an actual bed — in these studies, it can also mean a couch, or a recliner, or a waterbed (all surfaces that bed-sharing advocates would never recommend using).
 Research studies also fail to account for safety factors like smoking, or drug and alcohol abuse (parents who smoke or use drugs or alcohol should never bed-share.)
 Even factors like obesity, which advocates say should be considered (since obese parents are advised not to bed-share), aren’t considered in research studies.

 Supporters of bed-sharing claim that when these factors are considered, research shows that safe bed-sharing practices make putting a baby to sleep in an adult bed just as harmless as putting a baby to sleep in a crib.
-In fact, a 2006 study indicates that when researchers controlled for these kinds of safety factors, rates of infant death related to safe bed-sharing proved to be very low.
+One study indicates that when researchers controlled for these kinds of safety factors, rates of infant death proved to be very low.

 Supporters of co-sleeping also point to the fact that co-sleeping in all its forms (including bed-sharing) has been the norm for human infants since the dawn of time, while putting babies in cribs, in their own rooms, alone, is a practice that’s less than 200 years old.
 Anthropologist Dr. James McKenna, an outspoken advocate of co-sleeping, points to these facts as proof that mothers and babies are biologically designed to sleep together, and he asserts that co-sleeping is the best sleeping arrangement for families.

-An important note, though, about comparing bed-sharing in Western countries to bed-sharing around the world: the comparison isn’t always a fair one.
-Western-style beds (with their soft, elevated mattresses as shown above, and their abundance of pillows and blankets) make bed-sharing more dangerous than do other types of beds found around the world.
+An important note, though, about comparing bed-sharing in Western countries to bed-sharing around the world.
+The comparison isn’t always a fair one.
+Western-style beds (with their soft, elevated mattresses as shown above, and their abundance of pillows and blankets) make bed-sharing more dangerous than other types of beds found around the world.
 What’s more, health-habits vary worldwide, making the bed-sharing comparison a tricky one.
-Western mothers are more likely to smoke than are Japanese mothers, for example; this may partly explain why Japan has an extremely low rate of deaths related to bed-sharing.
+Western mothers are more likely to smoke than are Japanese mothers, for example.
+This may partly explain why Japan has an extremely low rate of deaths related to bed-sharing.
 It’s best to take cultural differences like this into account when looking at bed-sharing from an international perspective.

 Should You Co-Sleep Or Not?